 Our lawyers can perform our own investigation to find out what happened.

-We’ll find the evidence we need to establish liability, including:
+We’ll find the evidence we need to establish liability in Pinellas County, including:

 - Investigative reports prepared by federal and state authorities